Is Body Hair to Scalp Transplant Possible?

 Difference between scalp hair and body hair

 Out of 5 million follicles on the body, only one hundred thousand are present on the scalp.

 - The duration of anagen (growth) phase of hair is longest for scalp hair compared to the rest of the body.
 So the transplanted body hair may never grow as long as the scalp hair.

 - The ratio of growing to rest hair is also the highest in the hair on the scalp.

 - There is also a considerable difference in the thickness of the skin of the scalp and that of the body.

 While we can use hair from beard, shoulders, chest, abdomen, torso, legs, arms, underarms, or pubic area for transplant.
 It has been found that the hair from the beard and chest are closest in comparison to scalp hair.
 Thus the most commonly used non-scalp donor areas.
 The beard is the preferred donor area over a chest, as the beard hair is closer in length, texture, behavior.
 Beard transplants have a success rate of 80-85%.

-A special technique is used to determine whether you are eligible to undergo Body hair transplant or not, called the Torso Donor Index (TDI), which includes the following five criteria:
+A special technique is used to determine whether you are eligible to undergo a Body hair transplant to scalp or not, called the Torso Donor Index (TDI), which includes the following five criteria: